 Meanwhile, the jasmine tea sat overdeveloping its delicacy so that by the time my friend tried it, the tea was the colour a person might pass if they are suffering severe dehydration.

 Fortunately (for me, not my friend), by the time I got to try the jasmine a fresh pot was poured and it was delicious.
-Perhaps the teasmaid was new or perhaps I flummoxed her by going off patter, but the tea part of the afternoon tea left me wondering whether the Tea Guild has ever attended the Langham Hotel London.
+Perhaps the teasmaid was new or perhaps I flummoxed her by going off patter, but the tea part left me wondering whether the Tea Guild has ever attended the Langham.